Lakas–CMD (1991): Arroyo administration

-Gloria Arroyo's campaign and Gloriagate
+At the time, Legarda was reportedly considering potential running mates, including Senator Raul Roco of Aksyon Demokratiko and President Arroyo.
+Eventually, Legarda and Vice President Teofisto Guingona Jr. left Lakas to join the opposition coalition Koalisyon ng Nagkakaisang Pilipino, with Legarda as the vice presidential running mate of actor Fernando Poe Jr.

-President Arroyo was the K4 candidate for president in the 2004 Philippine presidential election, eventually winning over actor Fernando Poe Jr. and Senator Panfilo Lacson.
+Following Arroyo's victory over Poe and Senator Panfilo Lacson, Poe, her main rival, filed an electoral protest questioning the results.
+The protest also included Vice President Noli de Castro, Arroyo's running mate, whose victory was challenged by Legarda.
+Both poll protests were ultimately dismissed by the Supreme Court, sitting as the Presidential Electoral Tribunal.

-After Arroyo's victory, she received electoral protest from Poe and his camp.
-In the protest, his running-mate, Senator Noli de Castro also included which filed by former Senator Loren Legarda.
-The poll protests were later thrown out by the Supreme Court acting as the Presidential Electoral Tribunal (PET).
-Later, the controversy arose with Arroyo's controversial call to Garci in 2004.
+Later, Arroyo became embroiled in controversy over the Hello Garci scandal, which stemmed from a leaked telephone conversation allegedly involving her and then-Commission on Elections commissioner Virgilio Garcillano during the 2004 elections.

-At the onset of 2006, Lakas was torn by factional rivalry between supporters of President Arroyo and supporters of former President Fidel V. Ramos.
-Issues include transitory provisions in a proposed Constitution to scrap the 2007 midterm elections ("no-el") and calls for her to step down in time for the elections.
-The party held its Annual Party Directorate Meeting in January 2006 to discuss these matters.
+At the onset of 2006, Lakas was torn by factional disputes between supporters of President Arroyo and those aligned with former president Ramos.
+The disagreements centered on the transitory provisions of a proposed Constitution, which included the scrapping of the 2007 midterm elections, commonly referred to as the "no-el" proposal, as well as calls for Arroyo to step down in time for the elections.
+To address these matters, the party convened its Annual Party Directorate Meeting in January 2006.

 There are no official results available of the 2007 elections released by Lakas–CMD but according to the House of Representatives, the party held 79 out of 235 seats.

-Future senatorial lineup
+2010 senatorial lineup

-On January 16, 2008, Lakas–CMD spokesman and legal counsel Raul Lambino stated that Lakas officially released the list of senatorial bets for 2010.
-Except for Parañaque Representative Eduardo Zialcita, they were not yet identified.
-However, Lambino named incumbent Senators Bong Revilla and Lito Lapid, former senator Ralph Recto and former Congressman Prospero Pichay as among those considered.
+On January 16, 2008, Lakas–CMD spokesman and legal counsel Raul Lambino announced that Lakas had begun preparing its senatorial slate for 2010.
+Except for Parañaque Representative Eduardo Zialcita, the list was not yet finalized.
+However, Lambino named incumbent senators Bong Revilla and Lito Lapid, former senator Ralph Recto, and former representative Prospero Pichay as among those considered.